goblimey/go-ntrip/README.md

 Accurate GNSS systems are also easier and faster to use than theodolites.
 The UK's mapping authority the Ordnance Survey has been using them for many years.
-In the early days they were expensive but now a base and rover communicating via RTCM can cost as little as $2,000 and one base can support many rovers.
+In the early days such equipment was expensive but now a base and rover communicating via RTCM can cost as little as $2,000 and one base can support many rovers.